-Clinical Services Performed in SBHCs EHR Functionality to Support the Service Special Consideration/Configuration Needed for SBHCs Physical exams Pediatric Health Maintenance Templates: Make sure the EHR has pediatric health maintenance templates.
+EHR Functionality to Support the Service Special Consideration/Configuration Needed for SBHCs Pediatric Health Maintenance Templates: Make sure the EHR has pediatric health maintenance templates.
 Most systems will have pediatric health maintenance templates by age range.
 Many EHR vendors now use specialists to advise on template content and design.
 These templates should be able to be used "out of the box" and require little modification.
 Pediatric focused systems may have more developed templates.
 Most templates can be modified.
 However, it is recommended that providers use templates for a period of time before making modifications.
 Templates can be very complicated, as data fields are tied to critical reports used for quality improvement and Meaningful Use.
 Modifying templates can break the links on these reports.
-Screenings (e.g., vision, hearing, TB) Order Entry/Results Management: Make sure the EHR has the capability to Most systems will have the ability for the provider to create an order for screening order/result the desired screening tests. tests.
-The orders are then carried out by clinic staff and the results recorded in the
+Order Entry/Results Management: Make sure the EHR has the capability to , order/result the desired screening tests.
+Pediatric Health Maintenance Templates: Most systems will have pediatric health maintenance templates by age range.
+Many EHR vendors now use specialists to advise on template content and design.
+These templates should be able to be used "out of the box" and require little modification.
+Pediatric focused systems may have more developed templates.
+Most templates can be modified.
+However, it is recommended that providers use templates for a period of time before making modifications.
+Templates can be very complicated, as data fields are tied to critical reports used for quality improvement and Meaningful Use.
+Modifying templates can break the links on these reports.